HarshadVaghasiya/Compiler/README.md

 You can use short cut of sublime in editor and Ctrl + Enter to run code.

-here is link to Node.ks app : https://arcane-bastion-33857.herokuapp.com/
+here is link to Node.js app : https://arcane-bastion-33857.herokuapp.com/